 Posts Tagged ‘oregano oil’

-PLEASE CHECK FOR H. PYLORI IF YOU THINK YOU HAVE CANDIDA.
-H. PYLORI NEEDS TO BE ADDRESSED RIGHT AWAY.
+Please check for h.pylori if you have candida.
+H. pylori needs to be addressed right away.
 If you have candida, you just may have h. pylori too.
-I read somewhere that candida carries h. pylori, or vice versa; either way, they go together a lot of the time.
-But according to my doctors, you can follow the diet as strict as you can, but if you have h. pylori you need to be taking stuff to kill it.
+I read somewhere that candida carries h. pylori, or vice versa; either way, they go hand-in-hand a lot of the time.
+According to my doctors, you can follow the diet as strict as you can, but if you have h. pylori you need to be taking stuff to kill it.
 Same goes with Candida.
 You’ve got to be killing it off.
 It’s up to you whether you want to believe that diet alone can cure your candida.
 For me, the supplements (listed in my post, “What worked”) and the diet were what worked for me.

 The basic diet I followed including some recommendations from Bee’s website, Healing Naturally: